military buddy program

 Military basic training – more commonly referred to by its negative connotations like “boot camp” – is a little intimidating.

-It is especially true of young men and women that are entering the U.S. Armed Forces directly out of high school.
+It is especially true for young men and women that are entering the U.S. Armed Forces directly out of high school.

 For this reason, the Military Buddy Program exists to help ease the transition into the Armed Forces.